 How Does Physical Exercise Help the Brain?

 With age, there is commonly a decrease in certain aspects of how the brain works.
 While the severity of the aspects that decrease varies from person to person, most adults 55 and older do experience at least a slight downturn in mental sharpness.

 These aspects may include memory and cognitive ability.

 Many hormones that are beneficial to brain health are released during aerobic exercise as well.
 According to a recent study by the University of Texas, certain hormones are a key factor to increasing brain capacity and memory for people in age groups who may need it most.

 In the study, sedentary adults between the ages of 57 and 75 were separated into a physical training or a “wait-list” control group.
 The physical training group participated in supervised aerobic exercise on a stationary bike or treadmill for one hour three times a week for three months.
-Participants’ cognition, resting blood flow in the brain and cardiovascular fitness were assessed at three specific points:
+Participants’ cognition, resting blood flow in the brain, and cardiovascular fitness was assessed at three specific points:

 - Before beginning the physical exercise regimen